raspberrypilearning/make-crumble-sparkle-creature/en/step_5.md

 Choose a colour and try and find the right values to make that colour, or choose the RBG values and try to predict what colour you will get.

-A great game here is to use the `sparkle 0`{:class="crumblesparkles"} colour picker to choose a colour and then try and set the RGB values for `sparkle 1`{:class="crumblesparkles"} to get as close as you can.
+A fun game here is to use the `sparkle 0`{:class="crumblesparkles"} colour picker to choose a colour and then try and set the RGB values for `sparkle 1`{:class="crumblesparkles"} to get as close as you can.
 Challenge a code buddy!

 Run your code to see if you were right each time!